Last week I was lucky enough to travel to Bansko Bulgaria for a ski trip with some friends.

 Considering my expectations were low, I was very surprised and It turns out vegan and vegetarian food was a lot more readily available in Bansko than I had imagined.

-Although the food scene in Bulgaria is still heavily filled with meat, fish, and dairy, there seems to be a lot more vegetarian food options available when eating out.
+Although the food scene in Bulgaria is still heavily filled with meat, fish, and dairy, there seem to be a lot more vegetarian food options available when eating out.

 A Little Information

-Bansko is mountain town, and a popular skiing destination.
+Bansko is a mountain town and a popular skiing destination.
 Pirin national park is a UNESCO world heritage site.

 Bansko is about 160kms away from Sofia airport, which roughly takes 3 hrs by coach and approximately 2 – 2:30 hrs by taxi or private transfer.

-There are a lot of stray dogs wondering the streets and ski resort.
+There are a lot of stray dogs wandering the streets and the ski resort.
 Please be cautious!